-Join Hannah Marples, Historical Costume Interpreter for a discussion that delves into the portraits of William Cavendish, 1st Duke of Newcastle and his second wife, Margaret Lucas, Duchess of Newcastle on show in The Portland Collection, and looks more closely at the fabrics and stitches of 17th-century costumes.
+Join Hannah Marples, Historical Costume Interpreter for a discussion that delves into the portraits of William Cavendish, 1st Duke of Newcastle and his second wife, Margaret Lucas, Duchess of Newcastle on show in The Portland Collection, and looks more closely at the fabrics and stitches of 17th century fashion.

-Hannah’s knowledge goes beyond the surface structure of the costume, as she strips back the layers and reveals the hidden meanings of every stitch and thread used in them.
+Hannah’s knowledge goes beyond the surface structure of the costume, as she strips back the layers and reveals the hidden meanings of every stitch and thread used in 17th century fashion.

 Hannah has made historical costumes for film, TV and museums which include The National Civil War Museum and Leeds Royal Armouries.
 She has appeared in the BBC4 television series A Stitch in Time.
 Visit her website to find out more about her practice.